dulldusk/phpfm/README.md

-# phpFileManager
+# PHP Filesystem Management Tool
-PHP Filesystem Management Tool http://www.dulldusk.com/phpfm/
+http://www.dulldusk.com/phpfm/

 phpFileManager is a complete filesystem management tool on a single file.